I’ll Never Buy Another Multifamily Without This $75,000 Tool That Added $1.3MM Value in Less Than 12 Months

-In retrospect, about 75% of the shortfall in utility payments were directly related to water and about 25% was related to gas expense.
+In retrospect, about 75 percent of the shortfall in utility payments were directly related to water and about 25 percent were related to gas expense.
 Our smart metering system also included smart thermostats.
-We intend to begin to bill back the tenants for their gas usage in the fall, and that will complete the savings of $80,00.
-I will update you on our experience with the smart thermostats once that transition is complete.
+We intend to begin to bill back the tenants for their gas usage in the fall, and that will complete the savings of $80,000.

 How about you?
 Bought any real estate tools lately that returned a 17.7x multiple the first year?